IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

 information with the public.
 There is a need to immediately view services, openings, closures.

+### 2.4.1 Implementation

 > **Solution Option:** [Simple Facility Registry with Services](#323-simple-facility-registry-with-services)

+This registry is an extension of the [Master Facility List](#21-master-facility-list) to include services data for the facilities.
+It would also include the times those services are available so it can be used to look up locations for referrals.
+It can also be used internally to track work and closures of the facilities.

 ## 2.5 Health Worker Registry with Services